Christopher ‘Big Black’ Boykin: See MTV Star’s Life In Pics After Sad Passing At 45

 This is just so terrible, as Christopher ‘Big Black’ Boykin has died at just 45-years-old.
-The star of MTV’s ‘Rob & Big’ had such a colorful life, so let’s take a look back at pics including his amazing adventures with former best pal Rob Dyrdek.
+The star of MTV’s ‘Rob and Big’ had such a colorful life, so let’s take a look back at pics including his amazing adventures with former best pal Rob Dyrdek.

 So tragic!
 Rob Dyrdek‘s onetime close pal and bodyguard Christopher “Big Black” Boykin was found dead on May 9.
 While the pair had a falling out, they had recently patched things up.
 For years we watched the pair at Rob’s Fantasy Factory goofing around, doing crazy stunts and having so much fun that it was totally contagious.
-The pair appeared together on MTV’s Rob & Big from 2006-2008 and Big Black later appeared on Rob Dyrdek’s Fantasy Factory.
+The pair appeared together on MTV’s Rob and Big from 2006-2008 and Big Black later appeared on Rob Dyrdek’s Fantasy Factory.

 Who can forget when Big Black made it into the Guinness Book of World Records when he peeled and ate three bananas in one minute, while Rob was right there cheering him on the whole time.
 He also won another Guinness World Record when he downed the most powdered doughnuts eaten in less than three minutes, where he ate five of the confections in two minutes and 45 seconds.
 Unfortunately his record was later topped by an Australian man who ate six in 2010.